gerasimovtltsu/ym-playlist-sorter/README.md

 Before running the program, make sure you have the following:

-- Python installed on your machine
+- Python (3.12.4 tested) installed on your machine
 - Yandex.Music account credentials
 - Yandex.Music API access token
 - User ID and Playlist ID for the "Liked" playlist